damar-wicaksono/uqtestfuns/docs/prob-input/univariate-distributions/normal.md

 (prob-input:univariate-distributions:normal)=
 # Normal (Gaussian) Distribution

-The normal (or Gaussian) distribution is a two-parameter continous probability distribution.
+The normal (or Gaussian) distribution is a two-parameter continuous probability distribution.
 The table below summarizes some important aspects of the uniform distributions: